BGCG/project4/README.md

 I found the [Bootstrap 4 documentation](https://getbootstrap.com/docs/4.2/getting-started/introduction/) particularly helpful with creation of the recipe cards.
 Additionally, I utilised the Bootstrap 4 dropdown navbar code.

-In the image upload on the user post form, I found the following [resource](https://www.w3schools.com/tags/att_form_enctype.asp) documentation helpful.
+In the image upload on the user post form, I found the following [w3schools](https://www.w3schools.com/tags/att_form_enctype.asp) and the [cloudinary](https://cloudinary.com/documentation/django_image_and_video_upload) documentation helpful in achieving this.

 The Code Institute course materials including 'Hello Django' and 'I Think therefore I Blog' for guidelines in setting up and deploying the django app, as well as implementing the CRUD functionality.

 For the messages functionality, the 'I think therefore I blog' Code Institute tutorial helpful in setting this up, but when following the tutorial exactly for some reason the close icon on the alert wasn't functional.
 I found changing `data-db-dismiss` to `data-dismiss` as per this [stack overflow post](https://stackoverflow.com/questions/75037418/bootstrap-4-close-button-not-working-django) resolve this issue.

+Addition of the favicon was assisted by following the [W3schools](https://www.w3schools.com/html/html_favicon.asp) guide.

 I have provided further credits in the troubleshooting section.

+### Troubleshooting
+Todo
 #### Images

 All images were from pexels.com